Skip to main content

 Robert Jetton

-Unmanned Aerial System surveys are a collaborative effort with NC State’s Center for Geospatial Analytics.
+UAS surveys are a collaborative effort with NC State’s Center for Geospatial Analytics.
 Researchers are working on sites managed by the City of Raleigh, the North Carolina Department of Agriculture, and the City of Jacksonville.
-Identified ash genotypes will be shared with the University of Georgia for propagating resistant ash via somatic embryogenesis and the N.C.
-Forest Service for nursery propagation and dissemination.
+The identified ash genotypes will be shared with the University of Georgia for propagating resistant ash via somatic embryogenesis and the North Carolina Forest Service for nursery propagation and dissemination.

-• Tens of thousands of native green ash trees screened for survivorship amid emerald ash borer mortality.
+• Screening of tens of thousands of native green ash for survivorship amid emerald ash borer mortality to conserve southern genotypes.

 • Development of ash propagation techniques.